Patiala clash ‘mastermind’ Barjinder Singh Parwana arrested from Mohali

-The alleged mastermind and main conspirator behind the violent clashes in Patiala, Barjinder Singh Parwana, has been arrested, Range Inspector General M S Chhina said on Sunday.
-The IG added that Parwana was nabbed from Mohali.
+The alleged mastermind behind the violent clashes in Patiala has been arrested, Patiala range inspector general M S Chhina said in a press conference Sunday.

+Chhina said more than 20 police teams under the supervision of SPs and DSPs were on the trail of Barjinder Singh Parwana who was held in Mohali and formally arrested after being brought to Patiala.
+He would be produced before a court, the IG added.

 Best of Express Premium